aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to FLATOPC" h2="Transform EML to FLATOPC within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This process is necessary to make emails compatible with different email clients and applications.

+<h2>How Aspose.Total helps for eml to flatopc conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that provides a wide range of features for manipulating documents, emails, and images.
+It includes Aspose.Email for C++ and Aspose.Words for C++ APIs.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to FLATOPC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, you can convert EML file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to FLATOPC.
+Both APIs come under Aspose.Total for C++ package.
+Aspose.Email for C++ API provides the capability to convert emails from one format to another.
+It supports a wide range of email formats such as EML, MSG, MHTML, and HTML.
+It also provides the ability to convert emails to PDF, TIFF, and other image formats.

+Aspose.Words for C++ API provides the capability to convert documents from one format to another.
+It supports a wide range of document formats such as DOC, DOCX, RTF, HTML, and PDF.
+It also provides the ability to convert documents to TIFF, JPEG, and other image formats.

+Aspose.Total for C++ package provides a comprehensive set of APIs for manipulating documents, emails, and images.
+It includes Aspose.Email for C++ and Aspose.Words for C++ APIs.
+Using these APIs, you can easily convert emails from one format to another and export HTML to FLATOPC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}